holokit/holokit-unity-sdk/README.md

 Please note, the hand gesture recognition feature is only available on iOS 14.0 or higher devices.

+You can use hand tracking and hand gesture recognition at the same time, simply add both `HandTrackingManager` and `HandGestureRecognitionManager` components to your scene.

 ## Community and Feedback

 If you encounter any issues, have queries, suggestions, or discover any bugs, we welcome you to join our [Discord](https://discord.gg/dkah5sWR) community or submit an issue.
 Your feedback is invaluable as we continually strive to update and improve the HoloKit Unity SDK.